-Heavy vehicles are able to pass time-based curfew "no trucks" signs when they are making deliveries of food or personal hygiene products to retail outlets for six months.
+Heavy vehicles are able to pass time-based curfew "no trucks" signs when they are making deliveries of food or personal hygiene products to retail outlets.
+The order applies until 31 December 2020 and will be reviewed in late 2020.
 Heavy vehicles can also remain in loading zones for the time required to make these deliveries.

 Roadhouses, dedicated truck stop facilities and truck-driver lounges will remain open to support the essential work of drivers of heavy vehicles.

-Industry operators are asked to ensure adhere to the health and safety protocols to protect their workforces and the public.
+Industry operators are asked to ensure adherence to health and safety protocols to protect their workforces and the public.

 Should you have further enquiries regarding freight and logistics, please email [email protected].